MicrosoftDocs/defender-docs/defender-office-365/air-about.md

 An alert is triggered, and a security playbook starts an automated investigation, which results in findings and recommended actions.
 Here's the overall flow of AIR, step by step:

 1. An automated investigation is started initiated in one of the following ways:
-   - [An alert is triggered](#which-alert-policies-trigger-automated-investigations) by something suspicious in email (for example, the message itself, an attachment, a URL, or a compromised user account).
+   - An alert is triggered by an alert policy that identified something suspicious in email (for example, the message itself, an attachment, a URL, or a compromised user account).
 An incident is created, and an automated investigation begins.

      > [!TIP]
      > Be sure to regularly review the alerts your organization.
 For more information about alerts and alerts that trigger automated investigations, see the [default alert policies in the Threat management category](/purview/alert-policies#default-alert-policies).
 The entries that contain the value **Yes** for **Automated investigation** trigger an automated investigation.

    - A security analyst manually triggers the investigation.
-For examples, see [How automated investigation and response works in Defender for Office 365 Plan 2](air-examples.md).
+For examples, see [Automated investigation and response (AIR) examples in Microsoft Defender for Office 365 Plan 2](air-examples.md).

 2. A running automated investigation gathers data about the specified email message and the related _entities_ (for example, attached files, included URLs, and recipients).
 The scope of the investigation can increase as new and related alerts are triggered.

-3. During and after an automated investigation, [details and results](air-view-investigation-results.md) are available to view.
-Results might include [recommended actions](air-remediation-actions.md) for SecOps personnel to take to respond to and remediate any existing threats that were found.
+3. During and after an automated investigation, [details and results](air-view-investigation-results.md) are available.
+Results might include [recommended actions](air-remediation-actions.md) for SecOps personnel to remediate the threats that were found.

 4. The SecOps team reviews the [investigation results and recommendations](air-view-investigation-results.md), and [approves or rejects the remediation actions](air-review-approve-pending-completed-actions.md).

    > [!TIP]
-   > No remediation actions happen automatically in Defender for Office 365 Plan 2.
+   > No remediation actions happen automatically.
 Remediation actions require manual approval by SecOps personnel.
-AIR capabilities save time by getting to the recommended remediation actions with the details to make an informed decision.
+AIR capabilities save time by getting to the recommended remediation actions with all the details to make an informed decision.

 5. As pending remediation actions are approved or rejected, the automated investigation completes.